dtashley/LibNum/README.md

     - "Za" for array of size_t.
     - "Xb" for a bit pattern not numerical in nature.
     - "Xa" for an array of a bit pattern not numerical in nature.
-    - "Bb" for Boolean.
+    - "Bb" for Boolean, typically 8 bits.
-    - "Ba" for an array of Boolen.
+    - "Ba" for an array of Boolean, typically each 8 bits.
     - "Eb" for other enumerated type, a built-in representation.
     - "Ea" for an array of enumerated type.
     - "Fb" for float.